docevaad/AWHumanResources/README.md

 # AWHumanResources
 ASP.NET WebApi 2 practice.

-#API Endpoints
+##API Endpoints

 1. /api/department
-..* Gets a list of departments in the Human Resources database
+  *Gets a list of departments in the Human Resources database